Ivtekb/ivandubai-astro/src/content/blog/en/post-2.md

 ---
 title: 'Short-Term Rentals in Dubai: What Investors Should Know'
-excerpt: 'How to set up the Holiday Home regime, what to check in building rules, and how returns actually add up across districts.'
+excerpt: 'Set up a Holiday Home, verify building rules, and model realistic returns by district.'
 publishDate: '2025-09-22'
 tags:
   - real estate